It's

 (Masato Tanaka co-chairs) because he pulled a good match out a BattleArts

 wrestler.
-Ikeda is pretty intense, as most of those shootstyle types are, and
+Ikeda is pretty intense, as most of those shootstyle types are,

 does the usual shootstyle drill: kick, knee, go for an cross armbreaker,